 E is for Equity: But What Does That Really Mean in the Context of DEI?

-At InclusionINC, over the two decades that we have been working for Fortune 500 companies, we have explicitly focused very heavily on the promotion of diversity and inclusion, or “D&I.” Inclusion is, of course, right there in the name of the company, and we feel so strongly about the primary importance of inclusion that you may often see and hear us put the “I” for inclusion first and foremost, as in “I&D.”
+At InclusionINC, for more than two decades we’ve been working for Fortune 500 companies, and have explicitly focused very heavily on the promotion of diversity and inclusion, or “D&I.” Inclusion is, of course, right there in the name of the company, and we feel so strongly about the primary importance of inclusion that you may often see and hear us put the “I” for inclusion first and foremost, as in “I&D.”

 The Meaning of Equity